-- Red Rum is the most successful horse, having won the Grand National three times: 1973, 1974 and 1977.
+- Red Rum is the most successful horse, winning the Grand National three times: 1973, 1974 and 1977.

-- The oldest winning horse is Peter Simple, aged 15 (1853); the youngest winning horses were Alcibiade (1865), Regal (1876), Austerlitz (1877), Empress (1880), Lutteur III (1909), all aged 5.
+- The oldest winning horse was Peter Simple, aged 15 (1853); the youngest were Alcibiade (1865), Regal (1876), Austerlitz (1877), Empress (1880), Lutteur III (1909), all aged 5.

 - Abd-El-Kader was the first horse to win back-to-back Nationals, in 1850 and 1851.
 The Colonel, (1869 & 1870), Reynoldstown (1935 & 1936) and Red Rum (1973 & 1974) have also retained the crown.

-- Four winners were bred in France — Alcibiade (1865), Reugny (1874), Lutteur III (1909), and Mon Mome (2009).
-Mely Moss, who was runner-up to Papillon in the 2000 Grand National and the 1996 runner-up Encore Un Peu, were also French breds.
+- Five winners were bred in France — Alcibiade (1865), Reugny (1874), Lutteur III (1909), Mon Mome (2009) and Neptune Collonges (2012).
+Mely Moss, runner-up to Papillon in the 2000 Grand National.
+The 1996 and 2015 runners-up Encore Un Peu and Saint Are, were also French bred.